 1. Last Year, I went crazy-nuts with unleashing Common Core Essential Questions, Objectives and I can statements all-over the classroom!
 I am now realizing that it was a bit overwhelming for our littles and now I am rethinking the entire scheme of things to what matters most...to the kids and their engagement WITH the objectives.
 So what do I do with all this common core material?
 We took a vote!
 I showed each of the anchor charts, learning cards, etc. to the kids and asked them to vote on only the ones they liked best.
 Which one was helping them stay on target the most with what I was expecting them to learn?
 Hands down, 24 out of 24 students voted on the Anna Bradley Common Core Vocabulary cards!
 These cards have the objective in large print (easy to read) and a simple statement of explanation.
 Ahhh, YES!
 K.I.S.S.
 (Keep It Simple Sista!)
 So I took down the unnecessary, and created a cozy, little spot, right on the front board for our new weekly/biweekly learning objectives, And the kids LOVE it!

 I asked the kiddos what colors I should use for the headers and they said "all of them!"
 So RAINBOW it is!
-If this looks like something you could use in your classroom, click on the image below.
-I only ask that you leave some happy feedback on TPT for me!

 I put all the other CCSS materials back in my handy dandy reference binder and this will be used for weekly planning purposes.
 You can click here to read more from that previous post.